NomicFoundation/hardhat/examples/sample/README.md

-# Hardhat Sample for Ignition
+# Hardhat Sample for Hardhat Ignition

-This hardhat project is a variant of Hardhat's javascript sample project.
+This Hardhat project is a variant of Hardhat's sample project enhanced with Hardhat Ignition.

 ## Deploying